EDMONTON -- Devan Dubnyk still is trying to prove himself.

 "I think the most important thing is that I've had a chance to grow up with everybody in here," Dubnyk said.
 "We'll get better and grow together, and we have, but now it's time for all of us to take that next step, including myself, and that's something that we're all going to have to do together."

 The next step would be qualifying for the playoffs.
-Last season the Oilers were in the thick of the playoff race, holding down the eighth and final spot at the trade deadline.
-However, they won three of their final 12 games and finished in the conference standings, 10 points out of a postseason spot.
+Last season the Oilers were in the thick of the race, holding down the eighth and final spot at the NHL Trade Deadline.
+However, they won three of their final 12 games and finished 12th in the Western Conference, 10 points out of a postseason spot.

 Despite the end result, Dubnyk showed he could play on a nightly basis.
 But until he backstops the Oilers into the playoffs, the doubts will remain.